MaxLSB/mini-paligemma2/README.md

 This repository contains the implementation of a Vision-Language Model (PaliGemma) built from scratch as a personal project.

+- Some parts of the code are inspired by the HF implementation in order to load the weights and run the inference properly.

 ![PaliGemma Architecture.](media/architecture.png)

 # Architecture